 Step 1 – Install the plug-in

+You can find the plug-in at a website called Telegraphics.
+You’re looking for the download labeled ICOFormat, which is available for both Mac and Windows.
 To install the plug-in, first make sure Photoshop is closed.
 Extract the downloaded files and place them in the Plug-Ins > File Formats sub-folder in your designated Adobe Photoshop location.

 Now when you open Photoshop, create a new document, click Save As, and expand the drop-down menu, the ICO file type should be an option.